 Overnight the first flight of refugees airlifted from Kabul by Australia arrived here in Western Australia.

 I was in Afghanistan as a traveller in 1976, and today I’m reposting my May story and this photo of a mother and son that I took in the markets in Kabul.
 It was a thriving and vibrant place back then and in my brief time there, I fell in love with Afghanistan.
 At times I felt like I’d stepped into ancient times, and yet it also had an encouraging modern vibe developing.
 Things then felt like they were really happening for the best in Afghanistan.

-The Taliban and the Russian invasion had yet to happen.
+The first Taliban takeover and the Russian invasion had yet to happen.
 Russia and American were both vying for Afghanistan’s favour.
 An Afghani told me both superpowers were providing support with projects and finances, almost competing with each other.
 He assured me with a smile that Afghanistan could walk the fine line successfully between them towards a strong independent future.

 A local Afghani Hazara took me to an American centre in Kabul where I watched on television Jimmy Carter being elected to the American Presidency on November 2, 1976.
 Afghani Hazara are a group of Shia Muslim ethnic minority oppressed in Afghanistan.
 They claim descent from Genghis Khan.
 Since the ‘70’s, many of them have taken refuge in Australia and are praised as model citizens.

 I have fond memories of my time in Afghanistan and the country that it was then.
-And I hope that one day it can get back to the optimism of those times.
+I hope that one day it can get back to the optimism of those times.